kshedden/cscar-unix-data/nhanes.md

 cut -d, -f2 BPX_H.csv | sort -u | wc -l
 ```

-## Who is in the demographics file but not in the BMX file?
+## Who is in the demographics file but not in the body measurements file?

-Use process substitution to compose complex commands:
+Use process substitution to compose complex commands, `<(...)` runs the
+code in ... and returns the results to `comm` as if it were reading
+from a file.

 ```
 comm -23 <(cut -d, -f2 DEMO_H.csv | sort) <(cut -d, -f2 BMX_H.csv | sort)